rweigel/phys260/Current_and_Resistance/Current_and_Resistance.md

 ## Definitions

-Current is defined as the rate of change of charge, $Q$, per time.
-If you were able to count the number of charges passing a cross--section of a wire over $1\text{ s}$, the current would be $Q/t$.
-If the amount of time was small, say $\Delta t$, and your labeled your count as $\Delta Q$, then $I = {\Delta Q}/{\Delta t}$.
-In the limit that $\Delta t$ approaches zero, we have the definition
+The electric current in a wire is defined as

 $$I = \frac{dQ}{dt}$$

+where $dQ$ is the total amount of charge that passes through a cross--section of the wire in a differential amount of time, $dt$.

-If $n$ is the number of charges with charge $q$ per volume and $v_d$ is the average velocity of the charges (called the "drift velocity"), then
+If $q$ is the charge (in Coulombs) of each flowing charge, $n$ is their number per volume, $v_d$ their average speed along the wire (called the "drift velocity"), then

-$$I = nqv_dA$$
+$$I = n|q|v_dA$$

 where $A$ is the cross--sectional area of the wire.

-We also define a quantity called the current density, $J$, which is the current per unit cross--sectional area, $A$:
+We also define the current density, $J = n|q|v_d$, which is the current per cross--sectional area:

-$$J = \frac{I}{A}$$
+$$J=\frac{I}{A}$$

 ## Ohm's Law

-If an electric field exists in a wire (by, for example, connected its ends to a battery), the charges will accelerate until they collide with another particle and decelerate (resist the flow).
+If an electric field exists in a wire (by, for example, connecting its ends to a battery), the charges will accelerate until they collide with another particle and decelerate (collisions resist the flow).
 The net result will be a flow of charges with a drift velocity.
 Experimentally, it has been shown that in many materials, the ratio of the electric field to current density is

 $$\rho = \frac{E}{J}$$